aendie/Pyalmanac-Py3/README.md

 * NAtrad_\<starting date or month or year\>.pdf: for Nautical Almanacs in traditional style
 * STtrad_\<starting date or month or year\>.pdf: for Sun Tables in traditional style

+**UPDATE: Sep 2022**

+* The PDF filenames have been harmonized with those in SFalmanac.
+* Better support for Letter-sized pages.
+* The LaTeX *fancyhdr* package is employed when MiKTeX (or a TeX Live version >= 2020) is detected.
+* Command line options:
+    * -v   ... 'verbose': to send pdfTeX output to the terminal
+    * -log ... to keep the log file
+    * -tex ... to keep the tex file
+    * -old ... old formatting without the fancyhdr package
+    * -a4  ...
+A4 papersize
+    * -let ...
+Letter papersize
+    * -dpo ... data pages only

 ## Requirements

 &emsp;Astronomical computation is done by the free Ephem library.